-If you’ve experienced that already then you know the feeling I’m talking about right?
+If you’ve experienced that already, then you know the feeling I’m talking about, right?
 It’s just amazing.

-So, in this post, I want to share with you 6 of those great places.
+So, in this post, I want to share with you 8 of those great places.

 The site allows me to not only host my eBooks but to also create promotional campaigns using their promo tools.

 Payment is conveniently handled through PayPal and the company takes only 5% commission on each eBook sale I make.

-There are no setup fees, monthly fees or even hosting fees to concern myself with.
+There are no setup fees, monthly fees, or even hosting fees to concern myself with.

-I’ve never personally used Selz to sell eBooks on, but I have purchased eBooks through them.Selz is far more than just a place to host and sell your eBooks
+I’ve never personally used Selz to sell eBooks on, however, I have purchased eBooks through them many times before.

-A couple of friends of mine in the blogging industry do quite well with Selz too.
-Selz is far more than just a place to host and sell your eBooks
+A couple of friends of mine in my blogging niche do quite well with Selz too.

 Again just as with Payhip, there are no fixed monthly fees, bandwidth fees or hosting fees to worry about with Selz.

-There are some amazing built-in tools and features in Fiverr, including a complete dashboard for managing your customer communication, orders, and sales.
+There are some truly amazing built-in tools and features in Fiverr, including a complete dashboard for managing your customer communication, orders, and sales.

 You also have to maintain your profile so that your gigs don’t become deactivated after some time, so that means logging in every few weeks or so to be sure.

-Even though there might be a lot of competition out there, the site gets a lot of traffic and you have every opportunity to make a sale of your eBook.
+Even though there might be a lot of competition out there, the site gets a ton of traffic, and you have every opportunity to make a sale of your eBook.

 Amazon is probably the most popular place on the web for selling eBooks right now.

-You can earn between 35% and 70% royalty for your eBooks sold on the Amazon platform, depending on your location and pricing structure I believe.
+As an author, you can earn between 35% and 70% royalty for your eBooks sold on the Amazon platform, depending on your location and pricing structure I believe.

 Because Amazon is such a massive and extremely popular platform, it’s probably the most likely place for blog writers, author, and entrepreneurs to want to sell their eBooks on.

-The company states that they’ve been around since 2006 and from what I’ve heard, it’s a great place to self-publish and distribute your eBooks on.
+The company states that they’ve been around since 2006, and from what I’ve read through my research and on online forums, they’re a great place to self-publish and distribute your eBooks on.

-Blurb is a cool site where you can not only sell and distribute your eBooks but also actually create your eBooks to start with.
+Blurb is a cool site where you can not only sell and distribute your eBooks on but also actually create your eBooks to start with.

-Through Blurb you can sell on their own platform, the Amazon or Barnes & Noble platform, and the Apple iBooks Store.
+Your options are that you can sell on their own platform, the Amazon or Barnes & Noble platform, and the Apple iBooks Store.